SAP-samples/vscode-abap-cds/README.md

 ## Contributing

 Small pull requests are welcome.
 Describe your change in the pull request.
 You will find everything you need to know about how the extension works at https://code.visualstudio.com/api/language-extensions/overview.

-## License

-Copyright (c) 2019 SAP SE or an SAP affiliate company.
-All rights reserved.
-This file is licensed under the SAP Sample Code License except as noted otherwise in the [LICENSE](LICENSE) file.